atomicsamurai/elk-docker/README.md

 ### Changes:

+- 16-Mar-2021 - Added ingest pipeline to extract GeoIP and User Agent data from (applicable) log entries
 - 15-Mar-2021 - Disabled logstash and automatic creation of index pattern and Canvas in Kibana
 - 02-Mar-2021 - Using filebeat to pull logs from ForgeRock ID Cloud
 - 22-Feb-2021 - Moved from OSS versions to "Basic" licensed ones.
 Also filtered out IDM "ping" entries.